microsoft/vscode-docs/api/extension-guides/chat.md

 For example, language extensions (such as the C++ extension) can contribute in various other ways:

 - Contribute variables that bring language service smarts to the user query.
 For example, the C++ extension could resolve the `#cpp` variable to the C++ state of the workspace.
 This gives the Copilot language model the right C++ context to improve the quality of Copilot answers for C++.
-- Contribute smart actions that request access to the language model, and use it in combination with traditional language service knowledge to deliver a great user experience.
-For example, C++ might already offer "extract to method" smart action, and with language model access, this method could generate a fitting default name for the new method.
+- Contribute smart actions that use the language model, optionally in combination with traditional language service knowledge, to deliver a great user experience.
+For example, C++ might already offer an "extract to method" smart action that uses the language model to generate a fitting default name for the new method.

 Chat extensions should explicitly ask for user consent if they are about to do a costly operation or are about to edit or delete something that can’t be undone.
 To have a great user experience, we discourage extensions from contributing multiple chat participants.
 Up to one chat participant per extension is a simple model that scales well in the UI.